MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/javascript-skill-architecture.md

 Optionally, you can set up the `misty.RegisterEvent()` method with callback rules and a skill to trigger for the callback, instead of calling back into the same skill.
 The available callback rules are `Synchronous`, `Override`, and `Abort`.

-* `Synchronous` tells the system to run the new callback thread and to continue running any other threads the skill has started.
+* `Synchronous` tells the system to run the new callback thread, to and **continue running** any other threads the skill has started.
-* `Override` tells the system to run the new callback thread but to stop running commands on any other threads, including the thread the callback was called within.
-The system only runs the thread the callback was triggered in once the callback comes back.
+* `Override` tells the system to run the new callback thread, but to **stop running** commands on any other threads, including the thread in which the callback was called.
+The system only runs the thread in which the callback was triggered after the callback returns.
-* `Abort` tells the system to ignore the new callback thread if the skill is still doing work on the original thread the callback was called within.
-For event callbacks, the new callback is ignored until all current processes are finished running, then the event is processed the next time it is sent.
+* `Abort` tells the system to **ignore the new callback thread**, if the skill is still doing work on the original thread in which the callback was called.
+For event callbacks, the new callback is ignored until all processes in the original thread complete.
+Then, the event is processed the next time it is sent.

 When you declare your event callback function, you must give it a single parameter to store the event data.
 In your callback function, you can access all of the key/value pairs associated with the event message in the `PropertyParent` object at `<dataParameter>.PropertyTestResults[0].PropertyParent`.